Centered on Community

-Two covered, European-style horse walkers allow horses stabled at the Held Equestrian Center to be exercised daily, even in inclement weather.
-The walkers can be programmed to work horses at the walk, trot, and canter and workout programs can be customized for the needs of individual horses.
+Two covered, European-style horse walkers allow horses to be exercised daily, even in inclement weather.
+The walkers can be programmed to work horses at the walk, trot, and canter and workout programs can be customized.

 Horses at the Held Center are turned out on a limited basis in winter months.
-The walkers are used to supplement when turnout lacks, and they are exercised for 30-45 minutes each morning on the walkers.
+The walkers are used to supplement when turnout lacks, and they are exercised for 30-45 minutes each morning.

 Are there required items that my horse will need if we board at the Nancy G. Held Equestrian Center?

-As with most barns, we require that each resident horse have the necessary and up-to-date vaccinations, including a Coggins test for the current year.
+We require that each horse have the necessary and up-to-date vaccinations, including a Coggins test for the current year.
 They also must have an appropriately fitted halter and lead rope.
-We do not, however, require any other particular items (such as special wraps or a blanket of a certain color/make).
-Each horse simply needs that equipment which is adequate for him/her.

 How often does the vet/farrier come?
 Can I bring my own vet/farrier in to treat my horse?

-The farrier visits Albion once every week, though he can be called in for special cases as necessary.
-Most horses at the Nancy G. Held Equestrian Center are on a 6-7 week shoeing schedule.
+The farrier visits Albion once every week and can be called in for special cases when necessary.
 Outside farriers may be brought in with permission from the stable manager.

-The vet also visits Albion on a regular basis as needed.
+The vet visits Albion on a regular basis.
 Most simple daily tasks (including administration of medications) are handled by the equestrian center staff, however.
 Students are always notified when the vet will be coming in case he needs to see an additional case.
-Outside vets may be brought in with permission from the stable manager and the Held Center works with outside specialists for more serious injury and rehabilitation cases.
+Outside vets may be brought in with permission from the stable manager.
+The Held Center works with outside specialists for more serious injury and rehabilitation cases.

 Can I work off some/all of my board?

-Do I have to own my own horse to ride at Albion?
+Do I have to own a horse to ride at Albion?